 There’s no straightforward way to downgrade Snapchat without jailbreaking your iOS device.
 Jailbreaking is risky because it exposes your iPhone to security threats.

 How To Upgrade Snapchat After Downgrading

 Follow the steps below to upgrade to the latest Snapchat version after downgrading:

 - Launch Google Play Store on your phone.

 - Enter “Snapchat” on the search bar.

-- Wait for download and installation to begin and complete.
+- Wait for the download and installation to begin and complete.

 - Launch Snapchat on your phone and use your credentials to log in.

 Currently, Google Play Store only hosts the latest version of Snapchat.
-If you want to downgrade to an older version, you’ll need to download the apk file from a third-party app store website.
+To downgrade to an older version, download the apk file from a third-party app store website.
 Remember to allow installation from unknown sources on your phone to allow the device to install the downgraded Snapchat.

 There’s no easy way to downgrade Snapchat on iOS without jailbreaking.
 Jailbreaking is altering the device system to allow the installation of third-party apps.
 If you don’t have the skills or the technical knowledge to jailbreak an iPhone, it’s best to use the official Snapchat version.